Immigration Clinic for Victims of Domestic Violence

-Our immigration clinic works with ACCESS Inc. and the Operation Samahan medical-legal clinic in National City to offer assistance to those seeking lawful immigration status, employment verification, and public assistance under provisions of the Violence Against Women Act (VAWA).
+Our immigration clinic works with ACCESS Inc. to offer assistance to those seeking lawful immigration status, employment verification, and public assistance under provisions of the Violence Against Women Act (VAWA).

 This course combines classroom learning with actual experience in the field of immigration.
-In addition to the two-hour seminar, and in lieu of extensive casebook readings, students spend eight hours a week at the medical-legal clinic assisting with new client intake and working on two assigned cases under the supervision of an ACCESS Inc. immigration attorney.
+In addition to the two-hour seminar, and in lieu of extensive casebook readings, students spend eight hours a week assisting with new client intakes and working on two assigned cases under the supervision of the ACCESS Inc. immigration attorney.

 What Students Learn